a-programmers-programmer/a-programmers-programmer.github.io/harness-building/feedback-rounds/round_02_responses.md

 - Chosen family vs. biological family
 - Work friendships that transcended workplace
 - Support through challenges (back pain, career, personal growth)

+## Question 4: Bailey's Involvement

+**Answer:**

+"It's a surprise.
+This is all from me and just to my friends :)"

+**Key points:**
+- Surprise for everyone, including Bailey
+- This is user's personal gift to each person
+- No collaboration or input from recipients
+- Need to maintain confidentiality throughout process

+**Implications:**
+- All work happens privately with user
+- No risk of spoiling surprise by involving others
+- User is sole decision-maker on content
+- Books are deeply personal, one-to-one gifts
+- Bailey gets her own book as a surprise too

+---